-The third line of defence comprises the Company's independent internal and external assurance functions, i.e. internal and external audit, that provide an independent and balanced view of the effectiveness of the first and second line functions as defined above.
+The third line of defence is the independent Internal Audit function.
+Internal Audit provides an independent and balanced view of the effectiveness of the system of internal controls, which may amongst other things include the adequacy of first and second line functions as defined above.